 - Local Board of Realtors: Most areas have a local board of Realtors specific to your market location.

-I am in Northern Colorado, and also belong to CAR (Colorado Association of Realtors) and GARA (Greeley Area Realtor Association).
-Since I am member of those boards, I am able to attend local meetings, luncheons, classes and charity events put on by those boards.
-I am also able to run for leadership roles on those boards.
+I am in Northern Colorado, and used to belong to CAR (Colorado Association of Realtors) and GARA (Greeley Area Realtor Association).
+When I was a member of those boards, I could attend local meetings, luncheons, classes and charity events put on by those boards.
+I could also run for leadership roles on those boards.

 How much does it cost to become a Realtor?

-It is more expensive to become a Realtor as opposed to a real estate agent.
+One drawback to becoming a Realtor is it is more expensive as opposed to a real estate agent.
 Here are the breakdown of fees I pay for various boards.
 These will vary on the board you belong to and the state you are in.

 - NAR: $120 per year